-Unit 2: Religion and Life Based on a Study of Christianity
+Unit 4: Religion and Life Based on a Study of Islam

-Question Correct Answer Partially Correct Reject Mark Number Answer 1 (a) AO1 Two examples from anything that is suffering caused by humans e.g. • murder • stealing • war • aggression • terrorism one example of a moral evil a definition of moral evil Examples of natural evil (not caused by humans) Answers which define a 2 bullying Any alternative wording of the above points is acceptable.
-Any alternative wording of the above points is acceptable. different key word (0)
+Question Number Correct Answer Partially Correct Answer Reject Mark 1 (a) AO1 Two examples from anything that is suffering caused by humans e.g. • murder • stealing • war • aggression • terrorism • bullying Any alternative wording of the above points is acceptable.
+(2) one example of a moral evil a definition of moral evil Any alternative wording of the above points is acceptable.
+(1) Examples of natural evil (not caused by humans) Answers which define a different key word (0) 2

-Question Number Answer Mark 1 (b) AO2 Indicative content Answers which think that all Christians should agree with the scientific explanation of the origins of the world are likely to use such reasons as: • they might say that God caused the Big Bang • they might argue that God is the designer behind the scientific origins • they might say the Bible stories are symbolic; scientific theories are correct 4 Answers which do not think that all Christians should agree with the scientific explanation of the origins of the world are likely to use such reasons as: • the Bible says God created the world in six days • scientific ideas are only theories • God is able to create the world from nothing Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 4 1 (b) AO2 Indicative content Answers which think that all Muslims should agree with the scientific explanation of the origins of the world are likely to use such reasons as: Allah caused the Big Bang Allah is the designer behind the scientific origins the scientific explanations are outlined in the Qur'an 4 Answers which do not think that all Muslims should agree with the scientific explanation of the origins of the world are likely to use such reasons as: the Qur'an says that Allah created the world scientific ideas are only theories only Allah is able to create the world from nothing Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. they might say that God caused the Big Bang) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. they might say that God caused the Big Bang, which is when God said 'Let there be Light' in the Bible) For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. Allah caused the Big Bang) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. Allah caused the Big Bang, as everything that happens must have something or someone which caused it) 2 marks For a personal response with:• two reasons with one developed3 marks For a personal response with:• two developed reasons4 marks